From Innovation to Impact: The Real Challenge for Biologicals

 Multi-omics approaches accelerating strain discovery and development

-Some examples showed significant improvements in both cost and performance, with much lower production costs and strong field results, including microbial products from multiple players, RNA products developed by GreenLight Biosciences, and phage products from PhageLux AgriHealth.
+Some examples showed meaningful improvements in both cost and performance, including microbial products from multiple players, RNA products developed by GreenLight Biosciences, and phage products from PhageLux AgriHealth.

+Yet one point remains clear.
 If costs are high, adoption will be limited.
-Farmers decide based on reliability, simplicity, and cost, not just on how new or innovative something is.
+Farmers make decisions based on reliability, simplicity, and cost, not just on how new or innovative a solution is.

-It is a useful reminder for scientists: a good product should be measured not only by how well it works, but also by how easy it is to use and how affordable it is.
+This is a great reminder for scientists: a strong product is defined not only by how well it works but also by how easy it is to use and how affordable it is.

 4. The Hidden Layer: Formulation, Delivery, and Field Stability

-These factors determine whether a product performs consistently in real-world conditions.
+Together, these factors determine whether a product performs consistently under real-world conditions.

 Another point that stood out was how farmers adopt new solutions.